Children are welcome here.

 For Parents

 Parenting is holy, joyful, demanding work — and no one is meant to do it alone.
 Monthly parent forums on Sunday morning offer space for honest conversation, practical wisdom, and faithful reflection on the joys and challenges of raising children.
-Recent forums have explored how to raise children in the Christian faith, how to talk with children about the resurrection, and how to support children in anxious times.

 We also host parent coffees on the first Sunday of the month.
 It’s an opportunity to make connections with other families.